dannyrsu/league-api/README.md

 - More end points for match history
 - Add channels and go routines for the api calls
 - Try to get rid of intermediate structs
+- Get MatchHistory for details route on the angular app